 Welcome to the East Coast Greenway in Florida

 Florida boasts the longest portion of Greenway with the most miles of completed trail.
-North to south, the Greenway enters the state at Fernandina Beach then continues 584 miles to Key West, the United States’ southernmost mainland point.
+The Greenway enters the state at Fernandina Beach, then continues to Key West, the southernmost mainland point of the United States.
 The Greenway travels largely along the coast, through seaside villages, America’s earliest historic sites, through vast nature preserves, and major cities that include Jacksonville and Miami.
-The route includes 198 miles of completed traffic-free paths and the most bridges of any ECG state.

-Much of the Greenway through Florida is on wide sidepath that runs along Highway A1A.
+Much of the Greenway through Florida is on wide side path that runs along Highway A1A.
 It concludes with the Florida Keys Overseas Heritage Trail, which hops from island to island for 106 miles (about half of which is completed trail).
-The Alliance plans an alternate route that will provide access to Florida’s Gulf Coast, the Pinellas Trail, and Lake Okeechobee.
+The Alliance plans an additional loop route that will provide access to Florida’s Gulf Coast, the Pinellas Trail, and Lake Okeechobee.

-- For content concerning the St. Johns River-to-Sea Loop (SJR2C, and/or the Loop), a 260-mile trail in the making that combines four-county sections of the Greenway through Florida and a fifth county fully part of an alternate route, log onto the following: (1) Information about organized tours, maps and cue sheets, www.bikeflorida.org; (2) Report on the inaugural SJR2C tour, November 2008 in the January/February 2009 edition of American Bicyclist, the League of American Bicyclists‘ bimonthly magazine; and (3) the St. Johns River-to-Sea Loop on video (courtesy of Seidler Productions).
+- For content concerning the St. Johns River-to-Sea Loop (SJR2C, and/or the Loop), a 260-mile trail in the making that combines four-county sections of the Greenway through Florida and a fifth county fully part of an alternate route, www.bikeflorida.org

 First Coast Trail Coalition